s06a/note/README.md

 # Note Taking in Terminal

-A simple bash code which makes note taking easier.
+A simple yet powerful bash script which makes note taking easier.
 It takes notes in every format, but in a simple way, which makes it convenient to manage knowledge and taking notes in the long term.

 ## How to install?